OpenMDAO/mphys/docs/scenarios/aerodynamic.rst

 %%%%%%%%%%%%%%%%%%%%
 Aerodynamic Scenario
 %%%%%%%%%%%%%%%%%%%%
-The :class:`ScenarioAerodynamic<mphys.scenario_aerodynamic.ScenarioAerodynamic>` is for scenarios that only need the aerodynamic solver.
+The :class:`ScenarioAerodynamic<mphys.scenarios.aerodynamic.ScenarioAerodynamic>` is for scenarios that only need the aerodynamic solver.

 Default Solvers
 ===============